Master of Business Administration

-The mission of the Online MBA is to provide working professionals with specialized skills to advance their careers.
+The mission of the Professional MBA is to provide working professionals with the management skills and business acumen necessary to advance their careers.

-Specialized concentrations provide an academically-robust, accessible, and focused program to help students achieve their career goals.
+Multiple concentrations provide an academically robust, accessible and focused program to help students achieve their career goals.

-Online MBA with a concentration in Health Care (MB6152)
+Professional MBA with a concentration in Health Care (MB6162)

 Prepare for roles in senior management as well as product development, marketing, operations, and supply-chain analysis in the high-demand field of health care.
 Examine the U.S. health care delivery system, explore the intricacies of health care finance, and focus on the rules and regulations governing health care practice and the insurance industry.

-Online MBA with a concentration in Finance (MB6153)
+Professional MBA with a concentration in Business Venturing (MB6169)

-Online MBA with a concentration in Executive Management (MB6155)
+Professional MBA with a concentration in Supply Chain and Operations Management (MB6171)

-Online MBA with a concentration in Accounting (MB6154)
+Professional MBA with a concentration in Accounting (MB6172)

 Deepen your understanding of today’s financial opportunities and challenges with a broader overview of the conceptual framework of accounting, as well as the advanced accounting knowledge that can help you move into managerial and C-suite roles.
 Focus on capital budgeting, finance, taxation and accounting information systems, forensic accounting, and government/ not-for-profit accounting.

-Online MBA with a concentration in Project Management (MB6186)
+Online MBA with a concentration in Project Management (MB6185)

 The Project Management concentration focuses on the Project Management Body of Knowledge (PMBOK®), as identified by the Project Management Institute (PMI).
 This concentration serves as a graduate-level option for working professionals to pursue a graduate educational experience and can augment other graduate experiences at Ohio University.